MarcGueury/oci-genai-agent-ext-lab/2-apex/apex.md

 1. Type "when was jazz created", then *Enter*

     Hover on the citation.
 Note that you can see the page number.
-Click on the lin.
+Click on the link.
     ![Test Jazz](images/test-when-jazz.png)

 1. Type "what is Oracle Analytics", then *Enter*